jeremie-rostan/AI-Apps-for-Educators/SETUP_GUIDE.md

 1. Open your web browser
 2. Go to: `http://localhost:7777`
-3. You should see the AgentOS interface
+3. Optional: connect to the [AgentOS interface](https://os.agno.com/)
 4. You can now submit teacher evaluations and receive professional development reports!

 ## Troubleshooting